TIT8/shelly_esp32_button_espidf/README.md

 ## Adventure with speech recognition

 You can make it with _I2S MIC + ESP-EYE_ on Edge Impulse for example.
-I tried with different boards, take a look [here](https://github.com/TIT8/shelly_button_esp32_arduino/tree/master/speech_recognition).
+I tried with different boards, take a look [here](https://github.com/TIT8/shelly_button_esp32_arduino/tree/master/speech_recognition) for offline recognition and [here](https://github.com/TIT8/BLE-sensor_PDM-microphone) for online.

 <br>